cea-hpc/modules/doc/source/cookbook/compiler-etc-dependencies.rst

 an optional prerequisite on the MPI libraries, so when openmpi is loaded, any previously loaded modules which depend on it (through a regular or optional prerequisite) get reloaded.

-All of the other strategies rely on automatic module handling for automatic reloads, and in this case no reload of foo will be initiated as foo does not have MPI libraries listed as a prerequisite (otherwise a no MPI version could not be loaded).
+All of the other strategies rely on automated module handling mode for automatic reloads, and in this case no reload of foo will be initiated as foo does not have MPI libraries listed as a prerequisite (otherwise a no MPI version could not be loaded).
 This is especially problematic for the :ref:`Homebrewed flavors <Homebrewed_flavors_strategy>` and